The Best and Cheapest Home Insurance Companies in Illinois in 2026

 house

-Home insurance might cover mine subsidence, but only if you have an optional add-on coverage.
+Home insurance might cover what's called mine subsidence, but only if you have an optional add-on coverage.

 Mine subsidence happens when the ground above an underground mine shifts or collapses, causing damage to the land, homes and buildings above it.